mbeaudor/New_website/content/project/example/index.md

 In addition, the volatilization process depends on environmental variables (temperature, humidity, wind speed) that make their estimation particularly complex.

 Most global Chemistry Transport Models rely on artificial-seasonal variation inventories, which can lead to uncertainties in the representation of ammonia and its related aerosols.

-My work takes part in this effort of better estimating ammonia emissions from agricultural practices at the global scale and study their impact on atmospheric chemistry.
-Firstly, as a unique approach, I suggest to include a new module (CAMEO; Calculation of AMmonia Emissions in ORCHIDEE) dedicated to agricultural ammonia flow within the global Land Surface Model ORCHIDEE (Organising Carbon and
+My PhD work took part in this effort of better estimating ammonia emissions from agricultural practices at the global scale and study their impact on atmospheric chemistry.
+Firstly, as a unique approach,
+I suggested to include a new module (CAMEO; Calculation of AMmonia Emissions in ORCHIDEE) dedicated to agricultural ammonia flow within the global Land Surface Model ORCHIDEE (Organising Carbon and